wang6609/Reinforcement-Learning/Udacity DRL Project/README.md

-### This file consists of the 3 projects in the Udacity Deep Reinforcement Learning Nanodegree
+### This file consists of projects in the Udacity Deep Reinforcement Learning Nanodegree